toadkicker/elk-stack/README.md

 Installation
 ------------

+A. Test with `aws cloudformation validate-template  --template-body file:///$PATH/$TO/elk-stack/cloudformation/ELK_Stack_Multi_AZ_in_Private_VPC.json'
+B. Kick off Cloudformation
+    1. Upload the Cloudformation template via the console.
+    2. Or CLI with `aws cloudformation create-stack --template-body file:///$PATH/$TO/elk-stack/cloudformation/ELK_Stack_Multi_AZ_in_Private_VPC.json`

+You can choose to use Google OAuth or Auth0 to configure authentication.
+Additionally the public load balancer is firewalled to the `AllowedHttpCidr` param in the CloudFormation template.

+## Configure Auth0

+In Auth0 I recommend creating a new `Client` for testing this.
+In our environment we created a client specifically for administrative, testing, etc. functions.

+In the `Client -> Settings` page add the `public URL + '/authorize'` for ELK (found in the Outputs tab in Cloudformation).

+1. For the `AllowedDomain` choose myclientname.auth0.com.

+2. Add your OAuthClientId and OAuthClient secret.

+3. Try to log in!

+## Configure Google OAuth

 1. Go to [Google Developer Console][5] and create a new client ID for a web application

    You can leave the URLs as they are and update them once the ELK stack has been created.
 Take note of the Client ID and Client Secret as you will need them in the next step.